-Each year, Heritage Counts analyses a series of indicators which provide an insight into the state of the historic environment.
-In most cases, these indicators have been collected since 2002, providing well over 10 years of trend data.
+Each year, Heritage Counts collates a large dataset of indicators which provide an insight into the state of the historic environment.
+In most cases, these indicators have been collected since 2002, providing over 10 years of trend data.
 This year we also looked at data available on COVID-19 and its impact on the heritage sector.

 The evidence collected is used by historic environment professionals to understand how the historic environment is changing, develop policies to protect it and to demonstrate its importance.

 Data is organised according to the five strategic priorities of Heritage 2020 below (you can find out more about Heritage 2020 from the Historic Environment Forum web pages).
 The data is accompanied by easy-to-use statistics in Excel spreadsheets.
 These enable year-on-year changes in the historic environment to be tracked at national, regional and, wherever possible, local level:

 Discovery, identification and understanding: Provides indicators on the scale and scope of the historic environment.
 England’s protected heritage assets and the natural environment